AlejoColazurda/AlejoColazurda/README.md

 </div>
 About me
-💻 Aspiring engineer and passionate about programming 🧑‍🎓 Studying engineering at the National University of the South (UNS) 🧠 Exploring techniques and development of Artificial Intelligence 🎲 Enjoy playing chess and exploring new ways to express creativity and love for technology 💬 Connect with me on LinkedIn
+💻 Aspiring engineer and passionate about programming 🧑‍🎓 Studying engineering at the Universidad Nacional del Sur (UNS) 🎲 Enjoy playing chess and exploring new ways to express creativity and love for technology 💬 Connect with me on LinkedIn!
 <br>

 Skills
 Programming languages: Javascript, Python, C++, COBOL, MySQL.
-Web Development: HTML5, CSS3, JavaScript, React, Node.js
+Web Development: HTML5, CSS3, JavaScript, React, Node.js, Angular, Next.JS
 Teamwork and Agile methodologies
-Artificial Intelligence techniques and development: Machine Learning and NLP in Python
 <br>

 Notable Projects